LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_1.rst

    uses([Object as Alias, ...])

 Declares object aliases.
-Typically used to shorten long object names or to simplify experimenting with different object implementations of the same protocol when using explicit message sending.
+Typically used to shorten long object names, to simplify and consistently send messages to parameterized objects, and to simplify experimenting with different object implementations of the same protocol when using explicit message sending.